“The difference between the almost right word and the right word is … the difference between the lightning bug and the lightning.”10.27.13

 She glared at the lad who had caused her distress.

-She was the thief and, in fact, proud oto be!
+thief and, in fact, proud oto be!

 And yet, here she stood- an empty purse, held she.